evp/WebToPayBundle/README.md

     'test' => 0,
 ));
 ```
-Orderid,accepturl,cancelurl and callbackurl parameters are ***mandatory***.
-The rest are optional.

 Keep in mind the test parameter: you can set it to 1 test whether your request is correct or not.

 ##Contacts
 If you have any further questions feel free to contact us: